Do you really need a skin serum? Top derms weigh in.

 A proponent of combining Botox treatments with fillers to lessen time’s boot-print on the face, Carruthers says facelift numbers are actually down from previous years.

 “We lose volume in certain areas as we age,” she points out.
 “Fillers were about filling in a line or wrinkle, but they’ve become more important when it comes to replacing volume.
-They give a softer effect … Read More »
+They give a softer … Read More »

 Cosmetics Magazine: To start, can you tell us if there has been any new research on sun protection in the last 12 months?